sritchie73/T2D_metaGRS_paper/ext_src/README.txt

 The reason these are separate is that each of the symlinked folders is its own self-contained "project" - i.e. with its own set of (git-tracked) source files, data directories (again with symbolic links to raw UK biobank data, or other curated UK Biobank datasets).
-This is so they can be re-used across multiple projects, e.g. symlinked under a data
+This is so they can be re-used across multiple projects, e.g. symlinked under a data folder a I have done here.

-Any calls to 'ukbconv' or other similar tools stored in a src/ukbtools/ folder (or folder folder as I have done here.

 Folders tracked here:
 ----------------------